VanSlambrouckJonas/SmartSkate/README.md

 '
 '

-**step 1**: Download the iso file and put it on your raspberry pi 4.
+**step 1**: Download Raspbian and write the immage file on your raspberry pi 4 SD-card.

 **step 2**: Power on the raspberry and plug in an ethernet cable.